mateuszjurewicz/notes_public/English Vocabulary.md

 A person devoted to pleasure and luxury; a voluptuary.
 Often used to describe born-rich wastrels.
 Originally Greek, refering to the rich inhabitants of Sybaris.
 - `tempered and annealed glass` first type of glass is made stronger through controlled thermal or chemical treatment, resulting in the glass shattering into small granular chunks as oppossed to sharp shards, making it safer.
 The second type is obtained through slow, controlled cooling and is more durable, but doesn't have the safe-when-cracked property.
 Improperly a____ed glass can shatter due to very little or even no stress at all, possibly also a small shift in temperature.
+- `tenebrism`
+a style of painting developed by Caravaggio and other 17th-century Spanish and Italian artists, characterized by predominantly dark tones and shadows with dramatically contrasting effects of light.
+Includes the use of `chiaroscuro` (an Italian term which literally means 'light-dark'.
+In paintings the description refers to clear tonal contrasts which are often used to suggest the volume and modelling of the subjects depicted).
 - `terrapin`
 a small specie of turtle, living in brackish or fresh water, common house pet.
 - `terrycloth` aka `towelling` or `terry cotton`